Use your keyboard arrow keys to navigate

 Survey respondents were asked to provide their current living location and postcode.
 This data identifies the demographic sample of people who responded to the survey and took part in the event.
 It enables data to be matched to the wider population and responses to be filtered to understand differences in demographics.

-The following charts show the proportion of survey responses captured for respondents' identified living location and top suburb results.
+The following charts show the proportion of survey responses captured for respondents' identified living location and top postcode results.

 Loading...